KioskForge v1.07 Change Log

 1. Fixed the issue that KioskForge.py crashed if an unknown option was encountered (even if it was known in an earlier version).

 2. Renamed the user_options option to chromium_autoplay to make life simpler for everybody.
-It enables autoplay in Chromium without user interaction such as clicking the Play button.
+It enables autoplay in Chromium without user interaction, such as clicking the Play button.

-3. KioskForge.py's verify and upgrade commands now takes a file OR a folder.
+3. KioskForge.py's verify and upgrade commands now take a file OR a folder.
 If a folder, all .kiosk files in it are verified or upgraded (recursively).
 The command will stop on the first failed file encountered.

 4. Upgraded development and embedded Python to v3.13.5.

-6. Updated the documentation in general, to reflect recent changes, etc.
+6. Updated the documentation in general to reflect recent changes, etc.

 7. Added two new links to the Windows Start menu: License and Read me.